-Yet Swabian death black metal quartet Nekrovault and Munich’s finest (to conclude way in advance), a newcomer band named Tav, were not going to sit around with idle hands watching Netflix.
-My friend Fabian, organizer of local music festival “Fall Of Man”, booked a show for both bands to Backstage Werk, the biggest of the three concert locations at this Munich venue.
+Yet Swabian death black metal quartet Nekrovault and Munich’s finest (to conclude way in advance), a newcomer band named Tav, were not going to sit around with idle hands re-watching Tiger King.
+My friend Fabian, organizer of local music festival “Fall Of Man”, booked a so-called “social distancing show” for both bands to Backstage Werk, the biggest of the three concert locations at this Munich venue.
 The concert hall usually holds up to 1.500 people, distancing regulations, however, required to limit the amount of people drastically.
 And although the event could have certainly drawn a bigger audience (up until show time people outside the gate were trying to get their hands on one of the sold-out tickets), only 200 people were allowed to attend.
 Naturally, after being socially distant for such a long time, these 200 felt like a lot more.
 And despite most of their faces being covered by more or less “metal” masks, most of them seemed to be just as overwhelmed and overstimulated by their first post-quarantine concert as I was.

 Before showtime, people gathered at the entrance area of the venue, where drinks were being sold.
 Some sat at benches drinking beer or eyeing the football match that aired on the big screen outside.
 As no drinks were being sold inside, guests had to bring their drinks inside to their table.
 Yes, table.
 Everybody, without exceptions, was required to sit down to watch the show.

 Shortly after Fabian, his friends and I took a seat at our table, the music started.
 The scenery was drenched in foggy blue light, as if to accentuate the heavy heartedness that lingered underneath the excitement and the anticipation.